 While Jack Veneno seems like a decent and moral man, considering that he is still kayfabing anybody who will listen, we must take his comment with the necessary grain of salt.

-Dominican newspapers now talk about the first match being a no-contest, but they are also known to get the dates wrong, attesting that the match was in ’83.
+Dominican newspapers now talk about the first match being a no-contest, but they are also known to get the dates wrong, attesting that the match was in ’83 not ’82.
 According to Flair, in his book, although the match was ruled a no-contest, they quickly rewarded the belt to Veneno for fear of the crowd reacting violently.
 Flair also mentions that he had no problem doing this, as long as he could get home safely.
-The NWA never acknowledged the title change.
+The NWA never acknowledged the title change, and to this day its stance remains the same.

 In a huge slip-up by someone in the editing department of a news special, we can see more clearly that the referee is signaling that the match was over, and the announcer is heard saying, "The bell has rung," right before the referee counts to two.
 At no point is he heard saying Jack Veneno has been declared the winner.
 Below you can watch the footage where the referee clearly signals that time has expired, and it is not while Naitch is in a sleeper hold either.